Donerkebap13/DonerReflection/README.md

 	};
 }
 ```
-For a better understanding of the usage of **Resolvers**, again, I recommend you yo have a look at [Doner Serializer](https://github.com/Donerkebap13/DonerSerializer).
+For a better understanding of the usage of **Resolvers**, again, I recommend you yo have a look to [Doner Serializer](https://github.com/Donerkebap13/DonerSerializer).